-In a recent article from The Province, child and parenting behavior expert Priscilla J. Dunstan offers parents advice on how to make sure their kids feel loved and secure through a divorce.
+In an article from The Province, child and parenting behavior expert Priscilla J. Dunstan offers parents advice on how to make sure their kids feel loved and secure through a divorce.
 Dunstan reminds readers that while adults can see change as a good thing, children might feel that change will lead to the “scary” unknown.
 Parents will need to convey information to their children during this period in a positive way so that they will change their negative perception.

 One of the first things parents should do to help their kids through a divorce is to be mindful of their own visual cues.
 Eye rolling, frowning, and dirty looks will not go unnoticed by children.
 Therefore, parents need to keep a positive attitude around their ex, so that children can ease into the separation.
 Parents should also try to keep their wedding ring on a little longer because it is a symbol of unity the child will be familiar with.
 Dunstan suggests “When you’re ready, replace it with one you pick out with your child or move it to another finger.”